Frog Fractions 2: Alternate reality game and release

-The development of Frog Fractions 2 was accompanied by two multiple-year ARG, gaining much media attention.
+The development of Frog Fractions 2 was accompanied by two multiple-year ARGs, gaining much media attention.
 Stormdancer had often referred to what would be released as Frog Fractions 2, the game, as "Frog Fractions 3", envisioning the ARGs as "Frog Fractions 2" and a game in and of itself.
 Large coordinated efforts of players worked together to try to decipher the elements of the ARG.

 One ARG involved hiding parts of Frog Fractions 2 within several different indie games on Steam, including Crypt of the NecroDancer, The Magic Circle, Quadrilateral Cowboy, Duskers, Firewatch, and Moon Hunters, where different parts of an "eye sigil" graphic was found, directing players to find a portion of a map within the game, which eventually pointed to real life locations.
 Stormdancer credits 31 different developers for their help in this portion.
-Stormdancer ran this ARG and used relationships with developers he met at Game Developers Conferences to work on inserting Frog Fraction 2-related material into their games.
+Stormdancer ran this ARG and used relationships with developers he met at Game Developers Conferences to work on inserting Frog Fractions 2-related material into their games.
 Stormdancer had found some independent developers had included the sigil without his request in their games, making these games red herrings within the community trying to decipher the puzzle, which he found helped to deepen the mystery akin to an urban legend.
 He had initially planned to have the sigil ARG lead to a map image that would provide a password that the player could apply within Glittermitten Grove to decrypt the Frog Fractions 2, but felt this forced players to examine the executables of the indie games for art information, and opted for a different approach, eventually deciding to only have Glittermitten Grove update once a milestone in the ARG was met.